codersaadi/go-micro/README.md

-# Go Micro Starterkit
+# Go Microservice Template

-A lightweight, production-ready microservice framework for Go applications with built-in support for common middleware, database connectivity, logging, metrics, and more.
+A lightweight, production-ready microservice template for Go applications with built-in support for common middleware, database connectivity, logging, metrics, and more.

 ## Features